timoklimmer/ambre/README.md

 can predict even if you don't have all necessary data to fill a table row of a fixed schema.
 By ambre, you can just give it your factors ("antecedents"), and it will tell you - based on the data collected - at which probabilities the outcomes ("consequents") will occur.

+### Sliding Window Contents
+Similarly to how transactions are added to ambre, they can also be removed from it.
+By removing transactions, a sliding window pattern can be implemented, which effectively avoids that data from the past has too much impact on current analyzes / predictions.

 ## Installation